taymuur/Bytewise-DataScience/tasks-list.md

-# List of Tasks Covered So Far
+# List of tasks covered so far

 ### Week 1: `Basics of Data Science`